DahnM20/ai-flow/README.md

 For a quick local setup, grab the .exe from the [repository's releases section](https://github.com/DahnM20/ai-flow/releases).

-You'll have to update REPLICATE_API_KEY in the .env to be able to use the Replicate Node.
-This api key is only used to fetch models data.
+You'll need to update the REPLICATE_API_KEY in the .env file to use the Replicate Node.
+This API key is used exclusively for fetching model data.

 ## Installation (without Docker)